-DOH- Santa Rosa takes pride in establishing and maintaining strong community partnerships.
+DOH-Santa Rosa takes pride in establishing and maintaining strong community partnerships.
 Pictured above are members from Achieve Healthy EscaRosa, also known as AHER.
 AHER is a collective impact effort created to unite and align resources to improve the health and wellbeing of both Escambia and Santa Rosa County residents.
-The AHER collaboration consists of several different teams: CHNA Planning Team, currently transitioning into the CHIP Team, Communications Team, Data Team, and a developing Health Equity Task Force.
+The AHER collaboration consists of several different teams: CHNA Planning Team, currently transitioning into the Health Improvement Committee, Communications Committee, Data Committee, and Healthcare Equity and Access Committee.
 At the beginning of 2022, through a collaborative effort with the different teams, AHER released the Achieve Dashboard and the 2022 Community Health Needs Assessment available to all residents.

 DOH-Santa Rosa strives to ensure active representation and participation in many parts of the community.
 DOH-Santa Rosa is present in community coalitions including but not limited to Santa Rosa Healthy Babies Coalition, EscaRosa Suicide Prevention Coalition, and Tobacco Free Santa Rosa Coalition.
 Participation in community events and outreaches is also an important role to DOH-Santa Rosa to reach community residents, providing education and resources.